Joinguyen/j-queue-sdk-web/README.md

     option: { storageKey: 'jqueue_uuid' }, // UUID will be stored with this key
     popupConfig: {
       language: 'en',
+      textColor: '#276bff', // Text color for the popup
+      loaderGradientStart: '#276bff', // Starting color of the loader gradient
+      loaderGradientEnd: 'rgba(39,107,255,0.05)', // Ending color of the loader gradient
       content: (position) => `<div>Queue Position: ${position}</div>`,
     },
   });